 Wireless networks have expanded beyond person-to-person communications,

 connecting not only users but also machines, devices, and objects.
 This course will describe the role of digital signal processing in driving wireless communications technologies.
 The Nyquist Theorem allows bandlimited continuous-time signals to be represented by their discrete-time samples.
 Consequently, a wireless communications system, including channel impairments like multipath fading and noise, can be analyzed in terms of their discrete-time equivalents.
-Linear time-invariant systems, which are characterized by convolution with an impulse response, can be used to model wireless channels.
+Linear time-invariant (LTI) systems, which are characterized by convolution with an impulse response, can be used to model wireless channels.
 Deconvolution can be used to equalize the effects of the channel.
 Upsampling, downsampling, and multirate signal processing allow efficient implementation of pulse shaping at the transmitter and matched filtering at the receiver.
 This course will present many DSP tools that are relevant to wireless system design, analysis, and optimization.
-Other practical topics are noise-shaping modulation, advanced data converters, fractional-N phase-locked loops, sampling receivers, N-path filters, and pre-distortion linearization.
+Other practical topics are multiple antenna signal processing (transmit beamforming, spatial multiplexing, and space-time coding), noise-shaping modulation, advanced data converters, fractional-N phase-locked loops, sampling receivers, N-path filters, and pre-distortion linearization.

 - Review of random processes, noise, and the wireless communications system

 - Designing appropriate wireless receiver structures to achieve given design goals

 - Modeling wireless channels, and applying channel estimation (estimating an unknown filter response) and equalization (finding a deconvolution filter) techniques

 - Estimating carrier frequency offset using parameters of an unknown sinusoid in noise